olibclarke/coot1-trimmings/README.md

 export GI_TYPELIB_PATH=/opt/homebrew/lib/girepository-1.0${GI_TYPELIB_PATH:+:$GI_TYPELIB_PATH}
 ```

-In order to resolve a non-fatal startup error that was preventing the script running.
+In order to resolve a non-fatal startup error that was preventing the script running. _Note: this may be fixed in the latest homebrew recipe; if so ignore!_

 ## Startup behavior